iXedium/satisfactory-playground/docs/REFACTORING.md

 - The old placeholder buttons in AdvancedSettings have been replaced with the new ImportExportSection component
 - A new button has been added to the CommandBar for quick access to the import/export functionality
 - The Redux store has been updated to include the importExport slice

+## Cross-Component Integration

+The Cross-Component Integration phase focused on connecting our refactored components into a cohesive system with shared state, consistent UI patterns, and seamless data flow between features.

+### Key Components

+#### Integration Architecture
+- **AppStateProvider**: A central provider component that consolidates Redux state, theme management, and settings access.
+- **useComponentIntegration**: A hook that bridges functionality between different components and features.
+- **Dashboard**: A landing page integrating navigation to all major features.
+- **RecentItems**: A component that tracks and displays recently accessed items across all features.

+#### Integration Points
+- **Theme System**: Consistent theme application across all components.
+- **Settings Access**: Unified access to application settings from any component.
+- **Navigation Flow**: Seamless transitions between features with context preservation.
+- **Data Sharing**: Common data access patterns across component boundaries.

+### Implementation Details

+- **Provider Pattern**: Used React context for sharing integration utilities.
+- **Central Hooks**: Created specialized hooks for cross-component logic.
+- **Event Bus**: Implemented a lightweight event system for cross-component communication.
+- **Shared Persistence**: Leveraged the unified persistence layer for cross-component state.

+### Benefits

+- **Consistency**: Unified experience across all application features.
+- **Context Preservation**: Maintained user context when navigating between features.
+- **Reduced Duplication**: Eliminated redundant state and logic across components.
+- **Enhanced Discovery**: Improved feature discoverability through the dashboard.
+- **User Efficiency**: Streamlined workflows with recent items and quick access features.

+The cross-component integration has successfully unified the previously separate components into a cohesive application, providing a seamless user experience across all features while maintaining the modular architecture established in earlier phases.